j0shymitsu/uni-notes/Lecture Notes/Cybersecurity/Cybersecurity I/1 Introduction.md

 ##### Actors, Attackers and Targets:
 ==Actors in cybersecurity are individuals or groups that engage in malicious activities== in the digital realm.
 Attackers are essentially the same as threat actors, but the term emphasises their active role in carrying out malicious activities.
 They ==exploit vulnerabilities in computer systems==.
-Targets are the individuals, organisations or systems that threat actors aim to compromise or exploit.
+==Targets are the individuals, organisations or systems that threat actors aim to compromise== or exploit.

 ##### Threats, Vulnerabilities and Attacks:
 - A *vulnerability* (loophole or weakness) in a system exposes it to a threat of being exploited by attackers.